-What makes our Best Ever Blueberry Cobbler wicked good?
-A glorious juicy lemon-blueberry filling made with fresh Michigan blueberries and just the right amount of sweetness and tartness.
-And, a unique cobbler topping best described as a delightful combination of pie pastry, a buttery fluffy biscuit and a rich, shortbread sugar cookie with a whisper of vanilla and a light sugar topping providing a pleasant crunch.
-Yes, our Best Ever Blueberry Cobbler is definitely wicked good.
-Bake some today.
-You won’t regret it!
-That’s a bona fide promise.
+What makes our blueberry cobbler wicked good?
+A lemon-blueberry filling made with fresh blueberries and a unique buttery topping which is like a delightful combination of pie pastry, a fluffy biscuit and a shortbread sugar cookie with a pleasant crunch.
+It’s irresistibly good!

-- 2 teaspoons (4 grams) freshly grated lemon zest
+- 2 teaspoons (4 g) freshly grated lemon zest

-- 1 large egg (mine weighed 52 grams w/o shell), slightly beaten
+- 1 large egg (mine weighed 52 g w/o shell), slightly beaten

 - Prepare the Blueberry Filling: Place blueberries into prepared baking dish.
 In a small bowl, combine sugar and lemon zest.
 (I like to work the zest into the sugar with my fingers to release the essential oils for maximum flavor.)
 Add the flour and whisk until thoroughly combined.
 Sprinkle mixture evenly over berries in prepared baking dish and toss gently.
 Make sure the sugar and flour mixture is evenly distributed over the fruit with no mounding in the center or in any one place.
 This will ensure the sugar will caramelize and the flour will thicken evenly throughout the cobbler with the berry juices.
 Set aside.